ArtemKosiakevych/Notes-React-Native/CI_CD/README.md

+# Configure bitrise with fastlane

-# Create React native app on bitrise.io
+ ## Create React native app on bitrise.io

  ## Use hints from bitrise.io and configure git URL etc.
  Don't forget about Settings-> Stack selector and Project Type Selector